-- (1) In order to use this alternative selection process, the general contractor/construction manager and the public body must determine that it is in the best interest of the public.
-In making this determination the general contractor/construction manager and the public body must: - (a) Publish a notice of intent to use this alternative selection process in a-the same legal newspaper which shall be published in the same legal newspaper as where the public solicitation of proposals is published required by Subsection (2) or as near as possible to that part of the county where the public work will be constructed.
+- (1) In order to use this alternative selection process, the general contractor/construction manager and the public body must determine that it is in the best interest of the publicproject.
+In making this determination the general contractor/construction manager and the public body must: - (a) Publish a notice of intent to use this alternative selection process in a the same legal newspaper which shall be published in the same legal newspaper as where the public solicitation of proposals is published required by Subsection (2) or as near as possible to that part of the county where the public work will be constructed.
 Notice must be published at least fourteen calendar days before conducting a public hearing.
-The notice must include the date, time, and location of the hearing; a statement justifying the basis and need for the alternative selection process; how interested parties may, prior to the hearing, obtain the following: (i) the evaluation criteria and applicable weight given to each criteria that will be used for evaluation, including clear definitions of what should be considered specified general conditions work and what should be considered the fee; and (ii) protest procedures including time limits for filing a protest, which may in no event, limit the time to file a protest to fewer than four business days from the date the proposer was notified of the selection decision.
-The evaluation criteria, weights assigned to each criteria, and justification for using this selection process must be made available upon request at least seven calendar days before the public hearing.; - (b) Conduct a hearing and provide an opportunity for any interested party to submit written and verbal comments regarding the justification for using this selection process, the evaluation criteria, weights for each criteria, and protest procedures; - (c) After the public hearing, consider the written and verbal comments received and determine if using this alternative selection process is in the best interests of the public; and - (d) Issue a written final determination to all interested parties.
+The notice must include the date, time, and location of the hearing; a statement justifying the basis and need for the alternative selection process; how interested parties may, prior to the hearing, obtain the following: (i) the evaluation criteria and applicable weight given to each criteria that will be used for evaluation, including clear definitions of what should be considered specified general conditions work and what should be considered the fee; (ii) the agreed project diverse business inclusion aspirational goals, and (iiii) protest procedures including time limits for filing a protest, which may in no event, limit the time to file a protest to fewer than four business days from the date the proposer was notified of the selection decision.
+The evaluation criteria, weights assigned to each criteria, and justification for using this selection process must be made available upon request at least seven calendar days before the public hearing. - (b) Conduct a hearing and provide an opportunity for any interested party to submit written and verbal comments regarding the justification for using this selection process, the evaluation criteria, weights for each criteria, and protest procedures; - (c) After the public hearing, consider the written and verbal comments received and determine if using this alternative selection process is in the best interests of the public; and - (d) Issue a written final determination to all interested parties.
 The final determination shall reasonably address the comments received regarding the criteria and weights for each criterion.
 All protests of the decision to use the alternative selection process must be in writing and submitted to the public body within seven calendar days of the final determination.
-Any modifications to the criteria, weights, and protest procedures based on comments received during the public hearing process must be included in the final determination.
-All protests of the decision to use the alternative selection process must be in writing and submitted to the public body within seven calendar days of the final determination.
-The public body shall not proceed with the selection process until after responding in writing to the protest.
+Any modifications to the criteria, weights, and